RaulprTech/RaulprTech/README.md

 # Hi 👋

 ## I'm Raul Pacheco.
-I'm developer and Electronic Engineer.
+I'm Frontend Developer and Electronic Engineer.

 ## I like to participate in interesting projects and build awesome things